Earendil docs

 In this tutorial, we'll show you how to proxy web traffic through the Earendil network using the earendil GUI.

-If you haven't already, install the GUI from the Installation section.
+If you haven't already, install the GUI from the section.

 Configure + start Earendil